tc39/proposal-set-methods/README.md

     * Allows for better optimization for many cases (no intermediate collections)
     * **Can be delayed** - `Set` methods can be changed in future to internally use `%SetIteratorPrototype%` and it's unlikely to break the web
         * Code that subclass `Set` **and** redefines `@@iterator` to not use `%SetIteratorPrototype%`
-   * Theoretically preferred method, but standardization would be painful - especially because transpilers doesn't support `%IteratorPrototype%`, so passing "old" transpiled iterator to "new" code will break.

 Example